Ask the Doctor (website)

 Ask The Doctor is a medical information website that was founded in Toronto, Canada.

-The platform was co-founded by Dr. Patrick A. Golden, Dikembe Mutombo, Israel Idonije, Q Dhalla and Prakash Chand.
+The platform was co-founded by Dr. Patrick A. Golden, Dikembe Mutombo, Israel Idonije, and Prakash Chand.

 History

 Ask The Doctor was founded in 2014 as an online platform.

 During an interview in 2011 with Omni News, the company founder stated that the majority of its patients were from the United States, Canada, United Kingdom and India.
 He also stated that the website had been used in over 100 different countries up to that point in the company's history.

 In 2012, it was announced that Ask The Doctor would be partnering with the National Institutes of Health.
 As part of the partnership, Ask The Doctor's database of questions could be integrated with an artificial intelligence database in order to act like a doctor's assistant.
 Researchers at the National Institutes of Health announced that they were piloting a scheme using over 200,000 questions and answers from Ask The Doctor.
 The National Institutes of Health also contacted IBM regarding using the Watson computer to test the questions.
 Stanford University also announced they would be assisting with the research project.

 Ask The Doctor received recognition in the medical sector following the May 2015 Nepal earthquake.
 It gave the people of Nepal the opportunity to have free advice for a 2-month period following the earthquake.
 It was stated that shortly after the earthquake that over 3,000 people from Nepal had used the service.

 In early October 2015, the company announced that it would be acquiring the largest Indian medical resource, Sehat.
 The Sehat platform was to be integrated into the Ask The Doctor group as a subsidiary of HealthBrands and to operate solely in India.
 Sehat would also be collaborating with the Indian Government's initiative called Digital India initiative, which aims to digitalize various areas of information for the Indian people.

 A month later the company also acquired the British patient platform, Patients Connected.
 Ask The Doctor then announced they planned to utilize the London-based offices, while also opening new offices in Wales, Scotland and Ireland during the coming year.